Haircut & Salon Tip Calculator

 Calculate appropriate tips for hairstylists and salon services

-How Much to Tip for Hair Services
+How Much to Tip for a Haircut?

 - 15% Minimum for acceptable service

-- 20-25% Excellent service, perfect results
+- 20-25% Excellent service and perfect results

 - 25%+ Outstanding work, complex services, or holidays